TheJosh/chaotic-rage/README.md

 Cross-compiling for Windows using MXE
 -------------------------------------

-Check out the latest master version of MXE from GitHub
+Check out the latest master version of MXE from GitHub and install it's dependencies
 ```
 git clone https://github.com/mxe/mxe.git
 ```

-Then build all the dependencies
+Then cd to the MXE directory and build all the dependencies
 ```
 make sdl2 sdl2_mixer sdl2_image sdl2_net lua freetype bullet assimp
 ```